gazpachoking/trainaspower/README.md

 ## TrainAsOne Notes
 You should set your TrainAsOne account to not adjust pace for undulation, (under Profile->Workout Preferences.)
 You are running with power now, undulation is built in!
 You also need to make sure your 'pace format' is set to 'pace'.

+### Methodology
+- Pace ranges are converted using the [Stryd race calculator](https://www.stryd.com/powercenter/tools)
+- 6 minute assessments look up your Stryd power curve, and take the max value from the last 90 days, then adds a range around it.
+- 3.2 km assesments use the Stryd race calculator to suggest a power for the distance and uses that range.
+- "easy" segments get a little extra padding for the range, so there's less annoying beeping in your ears.
+(I plan on making this padding adjustable per segment type in the config file in the future.)
+- Perceived effort runs have a very wide hard coded range based on my pace.
+Planning on moving this to a wide range based on % critical power.